fregante/eslint-formatters/readme.md

 > Automatically extracts and published the native ESLint formatter.

-This [every native ESLint formatter](https://github.com/eslint/eslint/tree/master/lib/cli-engine/formatters) is extracted and published as if `eslint/eslint` was a monorepo.
+[Every native ESLint formatter](https://github.com/eslint/eslint/tree/master/lib/cli-engine/formatters) is extracted and published as if `eslint/eslint` was a monorepo.

+**Important:** If you're using ESLint, these packages are not useful to you, they are all built into ESLint.

 You can see the [output of each on eslint.org](https://eslint.org/docs/user-guide/formatters/).